When the Himalayas call… Spiti Soul Searching!!

 For those who have not traveled through this region, it is quite interesting to note how the terrain, climate and even the flora changes along the way.
 For instance, Rampur is in the Shimla district, and is insanely hot (almost as Punjab), has Eucalyptus trees (unlike Deodars of Shimla region) and has dry winds blowing throughout it.

-We did not make any stop for more than 10 minutes (except a stop of 30 minutes near Kalpa where the BRO was fixing the road) and was not allowed to take many photographs under the pretext of being late.
+We did not make any stop for more than 10 minutes (except a stop of 30 minutes near Kalpa where the BRO was fixing the road) and were not allowed to take many photographs under the pretext of being late.
 The only ones I managed to take were from the moving car.

 When you cross Rampur and keep moving towards Spiti, there are several little towns that come along the way.
-Sarahan kind of marks the end of Shimla district and beginning of ‘Kinnaur’ – the land of local deities (devtas).
+Sarahan kind of marks the end of Shimla district and the beginning of ‘Kinnaur’ – the land of local deities (devtas).
 Most of these devtas are characters from the age-old Indian classic Mahabharata, with slight local adaptations.
 Kinnaur is way too gorgeous to be just crossed in hours and needs a week on its own to be described.
 I would cover the region in another post.

 Upon reaching Jhakhri, I saw a massive concrete gravity dam called the ‘Nathpa Jhakhri' project.
 The project apparently supplies 1500 MW of electricity to the country.
 A few miles along the road lays the ‘Karchham-Wangtoo’ project.
 It is heavily guarded by the Indian military and photography is strictly prohibited.
 You can take some along the road though.